For Raytheon Technologies Corporation [RTX], Analyst sees a rise to $104. What next?

 Citigroup have made an estimate for Raytheon Technologies Corporation shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on December 08, 2022.
 While these analysts kept the previous recommendation, Credit Suisse raised their target price to Neutral.
 The new note on the price target was released on October 12, 2022, representing the official price target for Raytheon Technologies Corporation stock.

-Raytheon Technologies Corporation [RTX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.57.
-With this latest performance, RTX shares gained by 2.98% in over the last four-week period, additionally plugging by 4.39% over the last 6 months – not to mention a rise of 16.81% in the past year of trading.
+Raytheon Technologies Corporation [RTX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.18.
+With this latest performance, RTX shares dropped by -0.17% in over the last four-week period, additionally plugging by 7.37% over the last 6 months – not to mention a rise of 15.95% in the past year of trading.

 Raytheon Technologies Corporation’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.80 and a Current Ratio set at 1.10.